 If you or a loved one are experiencing any of the symptoms mentioned, it’s important to talk to a medical professional so they can diagnose the cause and proper treatment.
 When it comes to poor circulation there are a number of different treatments that may be recommended.
 Some of the more common treatments include:

-While these treatments are a great start, they do not specifically target poor microcirculation or to restore your quality of life.
+While these treatments are a great start, they do not specifically target poor microcirculation which may greatly increase quality of life for an individual.
 For those needing it, we offer another therapy called PEMF using the BEMER device.

 What is BEMER therapy?

-BEMER stands for Bio-Electro-Magnetic-Energy-Regulation and is a PEMF medical device used to stimulate circulation to the microvessels in affected areas of the body.
+BEMER stands for Bio-Electro-Magnetic-Energy-Regulation and is a PEMF medical device used to stimulate blood circulation to the microvessels in affected areas of the body.
+PEMF stands for Pulsed-Electro-Magnetic-Field.
+PEMF utilizes devices like BEMER that generate pulsed electromagnetic fields with varying patterns (wavelengths) and speeds (frequencies).
+These signals can trigger beneficial effects in the body's muscles, enhancing their function.
+Read more about PEMF below.

 How does BEMER work?

-BEMER uses a low frequency PEMF (pulsed electromagnetic field) to deliver electro-magnetic energy to the areas of the body where circulation may be lacking.
+BEMER uses a low frequency PEMF to deliver electro-magnetic energy to the areas of the body where circulation may be lacking.
 These magnetic fields stimulate and normalize the body's blood flow in the affected areas allowing the body to naturally heal itself.
+PEMF uses the idea of electromagnetic fields like the Earth's natural magnetic field, but creates them in a controlled, pulsed manner with different characteristics.

 Is BEMER right for you?